springrain/zorm/README.md

 	fmt.Println(demo)
 }

-//TestQueryRowMap 07.
+// TestQueryRowMap 07.
 Test query map receives results.
 It is flexible for scenarios that are not suitable for structs func TestQueryRowMap(t *testing.T) {

 	// finder used to construct the query
-	//finder := zorm.NewSelectFinder(demoStructTableName) // select * from t_demo
+	// finder := zorm.NewSelectFinder(demoStructTableName) // select * from t_demo
 	finder := zorm.NewFinder().Append("SELECT * FROM " + demoStructTableName) // select * from t_demo
-	//finder.Append The first argument is the statement and the following arguments are the corresponding values in the correct order.
+	// finder.Append The first argument is the statement and the following arguments are the corresponding values in the correct order.
 Uniform use of statements? zorm handles database differences
-	//in (?)
+	// in (?)
 Arguments must have () parentheses, not in? finder.Append("WHERE id=? and active in(?) ", "20210630163227149563000042432429", []int{0, 1})
 	// Run the query
 	resultMap, err := zorm.QueryRowMap(ctx, finder)